-Apple, Dolby bet a new way of mixing music can revive the album experience
+Dolby Atmos wants you to listen up.
+(And down.
+And sideways.)

 From the outside, it appears Atmos is entering a critical period that could determine whether it will kick off a sonic revolution or become just another tech lost to time.

-Dolby Atmos, introduced in 2012, was initially developed for movie theaters and the home theater market.
+DOLBY ATMOS, INTRODUCED in 2012, was initially developed for movie theaters and the home theater market.
 Because it offers a wider palette than stereo, and differs from traditional 5.1 and 7.1 channel setups, Atmos allows engineers — typically mixing across a dozen or more speakers — to put sound sources in front, to the side, behind and even above the listener.

 “When you take sounds and you separate them from each other,” Couling said, “you will be able to hear those sounds independently much more clearly than if they are on top of each other.
 By creating space, we also create depth and clarity — and we found that’s what content creators really wanted.”